 This Fig. (Fig 6.5) gives you a look at the rudder under your boat.
 Your steering system is a very important part of your boat and very important to your boating safety.
 However, all boat operator's should be prepared for rudder failure or loss.
 That is why Hunter Marine has a backup rudder system that can be purchased for our current models.
-Other commercial suppliers offer should conduct your own analysis to determine which alternative is best for you.
+Other commercial suppliers offer similar systems at differing benefits and costs and you should conduct your own analysis to determine which alternative is best for you.